Tenure Probation Extension Policy

 When faced with extraordinary circumstances, an untenured, regular faculty member may submit to the Dean a request for an extension of the probationary period beyond the normal eight years if there have been reasons beyond the faculty member's control that he or she has been deprived of reasonable opportunity to demonstrate his or her ability and potential as a teacher-scholar before the seventh year when the tenure decision is normally made (e.g., due to a need to care for a seriously ill child or family member, because of a physical disaster affecting research materials, etc.).
 Such extensions may be granted by the appropriate divisional Dean), following review and approval by the Tenure, Promotions, and Appointments Committee.

-Requests for extensions of the probationary period must be submitted to the Dean and to the Chair of the department as soon as possible after the extraordinary circumstances justifying such a request have occurred, but in any case no later than September 1 of the year in which a review for reappointment or promotion to tenure would be required.
+Requests for extensions of the probationary period must be submitted to the Dean and to the Chair of the department as soon as possible after the extraordinary circumstances justifying such a request have occurred, but in any case no later than April 1 of the academic year before a review for reappointment or promotion to tenure would be required.
 The request should include a detailed description of the circumstances thought to warrant such an exception.
 The chair of the faculty member's department shall submit a memorandum to the appropriate dean outlining the department's view on the validity of the request.
 Such requests will be subject to the approval of the Tenure, Promotions, and Appointments Committee and the appropriate divisional Dean.
 The Medical School has a separate set of guidelines for hospital-based, full-time faculty in clinical departments.